danaildichev/PalWorldResourceCalculator/README.md

 - Then the app will tell you what you need to get to complete your goal.

 > [!NOTE]
-> Supports game version 1.5.X for Steam and Game Pass.
+> Supports in game items up to Pal World v1.5.X for Steam and Game Pass.
+> Updates for Pal World v0.2.0.6 (Raid Boss "Bellanoir") coming soon.

 ## Initial Screen
 ![Initial screen](https://github.com/danaildichev/PalWorldResourceCalculator/blob/main/readme/01_initial.png)